 Thinking about career progression?
 The world may have gone into lockdown, but your career doesn’t have to.
 Careers practitioner Helen Green of Career Confident shares her top 10 tips for keeping your career on track during the COVID-19 pandemic.

-This time last year, none of us could have imagined 2020 would throw up so many challenges.
+Back in early 2020, none of us could have imagined pandemic life and how it would throw up so many challenges.
 The impacts of COVID-19 will continue to be significant.
 Job losses and business closures have been devastating, and it’s not surprising many people are worried about their health and financial security.

 With so much we cannot control, it’s more important than ever to look after yourself, be informed, develop your skills, and know your value to an employer.
-The news is not all bad – you CAN still plan for career advancement or use your time to place yourself strategically to be ready and competitive when the crisis abates.
+The news is not all bad – you CAN still plan for career advancement or use your time to place yourself strategically to be ready and competitive when the timing’s right.

 Here are 10 tips.

 Identify what you want out of your life and career so you can put in place the steps to make it happen.
 Look beyond status and salary to what motivates and fulfills you.
 Take the time to think this through carefully and research.
 It might help to discuss it with a trusted friend or colleague, or seek the advice of a career coach.